-Felony Drug Offenses
+Felony Drug Offenses In Ohio

 A conviction for a felony drug crime has a serious effect on a person’s life.
 All felony drug offenses in Ohio carry possible prison time, and some have mandatory prison sentences.
-In addition to the potential prison sentence, these offenses carry a mandatory driver’s license suspension for up to five years and a stigma that may last forever.
+In addition to the potential prison sentence, these offenses carry a possible driver license suspension for up to five years and a stigma which may last forever.
 Collateral consequences of a felony drug conviction include effects on professional licensing, employment opportunities, insurance, student financial aid, and firearm ownership.
-If you have been charged with a felony drug crime and hope to alleviate or avoid those possible consequences, contact a criminal defense attorney with experience handling felony drug charges in Columbus and central Ohio.Attorney For Felony Drug Crimes
+If you have been charged with this type of offense and hope to alleviate or avoid those possible consequences, contact a Columbus drug crime lawyer.

-I have represented hundreds of clients charged with felony drug offenses since I began practicing criminal defense in Columbus in 1997.
-I practice exclusively criminal defense, and my experience defending against drug charges includes offenses like drug possession, drug trafficking, cultivation and manufacturing, corrupting another with drugs, permitting drug abuse, distributing steroids, and tampering with drugs.
-I practice in counties throughout central Ohio including Franklin County and Delaware County.Felony Drug Offenses and Sentences
+The Dominy Law Firm has represented hundreds of clients charged with felony drug offenses since 1997.
+We practice exclusively criminal defense, and our experience includes defending against charges like drug possession, drug trafficking, cultivation and manufacturing, corrupting another with drugs, permitting drug abuse, distributing steroids, and tampering with drugs.
+We practice in counties throughout central Ohio, including Franklin County and Delaware County.

 Drug Cultivation and Manufacturing.
 Ohio law prohibits cultivating marijuana and manufacturing controlled substances.
 For more information on cultivation, please see the marijuana offenses page of this website.
 Manufacturing controlled substances in Ohio may be classified as a second degree felony (up to eight years in prison) or a first degree felony (up to eleven years in prison) depending on the type of drug manufactured and the amount manufactured.